How to Obtain Gentle Dentistry

 When it comes to a dental visit it is the actual time in the dental chair that most people associate with a visit being gentle or not.
 We have just discussed how that can and should be pain free so is that where gentle ends?
 No, your visit isn’t finished yet so neither should the attention to delivering a gentle experience.
 What I am referring to is the financial component.
 Many times, investing in your oral health or smile design does not come without an expense.
 We understand the financial commitment can be significant and we try to also make this as gentle as possible.
 There are various methods we employee to help with the finances and offer the greatest value for your dental costs.

 - First is the philosophy of no surprises.
-When the doctor first tells a patient about dental health issues, he or she will have their team put together a treatment plan showing what procedures are needed and the cost of the procedures.
+When the doctor first tells a patient about dental health issues, he or she will have their team put together a treatment plan showing what procedures are needed to protect your oral health from preventable reconstructive dentistry and the cost of the procedures.

 - If you are lucky enough to have dental insurance to help cover some of the costs the dental team will either submit to your insurance prior to your appointment to get an out-of-pocket estimate, or put together an insurance estimate based on their experience with your insurance company.